SrinivasPinisetty/PredictiveRV-TimedProperties/README.md

 2. Invoke the "testStoreProcess" method in the MainTest module, providing the following arguments in order:
    - Input property
-   - Property to enforce
+   - Property to verify
    - Input trace

- For example, let "InputProperty1.xml" be the UPPAAL model containing the TA defining the input property and let "PropertyEnforce1.xml" be the UPPAAL model containing the TA defining the property to enforce, and let the set of actions Sigma = {a,b,c}.
+ For example, let "InputProperty1.xml" be the UPPAAL model containing the TA defining the input property and let "PropertyVerify1.xml" be the UPPAAL model containing the TA defining the property to verify, and let the set of actions Sigma = {a,b,c}.
  Then the predictiveRVmonitor method can be invoked with some test input trace e.g. "('a',10).('a',34).('b',10).('a',12).('b',1)" as follows:
- "PredictiveRVMonitor.predictiveRVmonitor("InputProperty1.xml", "PropertyEnforce1.xml", [('a',10),('a',34),('b',10),('a',12),('b',1)])".
+ "PredictiveRVMonitor.predictiveRVmonitor("InputProperty1.xml", "PropertyVerify1.xml", [('a',10),('a',34),('b',10),('a',12),('b',1)])".

 3. Please check "testPredRVmonitor.py" that contains some examples.
 The following lines demonstrates how to execute these tests via python command line: